 Perform air leakage testing and evaluation before beginning airsealing or duct-sealing work.
 Always evaluate ventilation and perform combustion-safety testing as a part of air sealing a building.
-See "ASHRAE Standard 62.2-2016 Ventilation" on page 391.
+However don't limit air sealing by ventilation requirements, but only by the cost effectiveness of air-sealing efforts.
+See "ASHRAE Standard 62.2-2016 Ventilation" on page 403.